 Dr. Mei Miranda Zhang

-Dr. Mei Miranda Zhang is a professor of finance and internationalization and interim associate provost at Georgia Gwinnett College (GGC).
+Dr. Mei Miranda Zhang is a professor of finance and internationalization and associate provost at Georgia Gwinnett College (GGC).
 Prior to her current appointment, Zhang held the rank of professor of finance and economics in GGC’s School of Business (SBA).
 She has taught a variety of courses including Strategic Management (capstone), Operations Management, Financial Management I, Financial Management II, Financial Derivatives, International Finance and Economics, Investment Analysis, Principles of Macroeconomics and Principles of Microeconomics.
 She received GGC’s Outstanding Teaching Award in 2015 and subsequently received the University System of Georgia’s Teacher of the Year Award in 2016.

 Besides teaching, Zhang has held a variety of leadership roles.
 She was elected by the SBA faculty to serve as a member of the school’s Promotion and Credentialing Review Committee and by the members of that committee to serve as chair (2012–2017).
 In 2017, she was elected as chair of GGC’s Promotion and Credentialing Standards Committee.
 Other leadership roles include: coordinator of the Division of Business Science in the SBA, SBA scheduling coordinator, and point of contact for the SBA’s Quantitative Analysis Discipline.